 Sessions are tailored to boost the confidence and skills of people with a heart for ministering to people in the second half of life, as well as church leaders keen to develop their mission and ministry among the growing numbers of men and women in the so-called Third and Fourth Ages.

-‘Alongside our growing partnership with The Bible Reading Fellowship, we are really looking forward to working with Debbie Thrower and The Gift of Years on this new and deeply important course.
-Ministry among older people is not just a desirable option but a pressing necessity, and we hope this course will provide some of the training into this key area of ministry.’ – Ian White; Programme Leader; Short Course Programme, Cliff College.
+‘As part of our partnership with The Bible Reading Fellowship, we are really looking forward to again working with Debbie Thrower and Anna Chaplaincy on this deeply important course.
+Ministry among older people is not just a desirable option but a pressing necessity, and this course provides some of the necessary training into this key area of ministry.’ – Ian White; Programme Leader; Short Course Programme, Cliff College.

 Students say of the Short Course certificate programme: “It was all totally invaluable and I wouldn’t change a thing.”
 “Informative, challenging, reflective, resourcing, encouraging, enabling and empowering.”
 “It will be hard to hold me back on things I will do!
 I need to go back, reflect, pray, discern the next steps.
 But as a ‘way of doing and being’, it’s been brilliant to take that away.”